KareemOye/USB_POWER_SUPPLY_PCB/README.md

 ![Finished board](v01/USBPOWER_V01_IMAGE2%20copy.png)

-I started this project shortly before beginning my electrical engineering studies, as a way to learn electronics and get hands-on experience.
+I started this project shortly before beginning my electrical engineering studies, as a way to learn electronics and circuit design through hands-on experience.
 A 12 V to 5 V USB step-down supply seemed like a good first PCB build, and having now designed and assembled it, I think that was the right call.

  ## Design